Wrexham County Borough: Higher and further education

-The county borough houses one university, located in the city of Wrexham, Wrexham Glyndŵr University, awarded university status in 2008.
+The county borough houses one university, which is located in the city of Wrexham, Wrexham University, and was awarded university status in 2008 as Glyndŵr University.
 Bangor University has a healthcare school near Wrexham Maelor Hospital.
 The main further education provider in the county borough is Coleg Cambria, formed in 2013 from the merger of Yale College, Wrexham and Deeside College in Flintshire.
-Coleg Cambria also provides some higher education, and has two main sites in Wrexham, at Yale Grove Road in the city centre, and Bersham Road to the south-west of the city centre in Offa.
+Coleg Cambria also provides some higher education, and has two main sites in Wrexham, at Yale Grove Park Road in the city centre, and Bersham Road to the south-west of the city centre in Offa.

 Schools

 There are a total of 68 schools in the county borough.
 Of those, nine are secondary schools, including one Welsh-medium secondary school of Ysgol Morgan Llwyd, and the only shared-faith secondary school in Wales of St Joseph's Catholic and Anglican High School.
 Three secondary schools have Sixth forms; those being The Maelor School, Ysgol Morgan Llwyd, and Ysgol Rhiwabon.
 The other five secondary schools are Ysgol Bryn Alyn, Ysgol y Grango, Darland High School, Rhosnesni High School, and Ysgol Clywedog.
-There is a special school of St Christophers in Wrexham.
+There is a Special School of St Christophers in Wrexham.
 For the 2015/2016 school year eight of the fifty-nine primary schools at the time were Welsh-medium or bilingual.

 In 2019, secondary schools in Wrexham were criticised by Estyn, the Welsh education and training inspectorate, for having the poorest attendance of the principal areas in Wales.
+In February 2022, just under 30% of primary school buildings in Wrexham County Borough are in "poor" condition.
+Although by 2023, the council stated that no reinforced autoclaved aerated concrete have been identified in local school buildings.